TrellixVulnTeam/swahilipython_SCMU/Doc/library/telnetlib.rst

 --------------

-The :mod:`telnetlib` module provides a :class:`Telnet` class that implements the Telnet protocol.
+The :mod:`telnetlib` module provides a :class:`Telnet` kundi that implements the Telnet protocol.
 See :rfc:`854` for details about the protocol.
 In addition, it provides symbolic constants for the protocol characters (see below), and for the telnet options.
 The symbolic names of the telnet options follow the definitions